Social media is pushing beauty trends

 Bringing your best face forward online sometimes means that there are some problem areas that may need cosmetic help.
 Looking angry, sad, having deep lines and lack of volume in certain areas can give the wrong idea.

 Recent news stories have pointed out a condition called “bitchy resting face,” where some people look angry, sad or disapproving when they’re face is in a neutral resting position.
-Is your face giving off mixed messages and what can you do about it: http://www.surgery.org/consumers/plastic-surgery-news-briefs/face-giving-mixed-messages-1051578
+Is your face giving off mixed messages and what can you do about it: https://www.surgery.org/consumers/plastic-surgery-news-briefs/face-giving-mixed-messages-1051578

 Crow’s feet, bags and dark circles

 The eyes speak volumes and they might be asking for help.
-Find out about some nonsurgical ways to revitalize their look, from drinking the right amount of water to Botox and Filler Injections: http://www.surgery.org/consumers/plastic-surgery-news-briefs/crows-feet-down-simple-tricks-1051495
+Find out about some nonsurgical ways to revitalize their look, from drinking the right amount of water to Botox and Filler Injections: https://www.surgery.org/consumers/plastic-surgery-news-briefs/crows-feet-down-simple-tricks-1051495

 Emotions

 A new study points out that younger people had trouble judging the faces of older adults and thought they had “mixed emotions.”
-Make sure that your patients are conveying the right emotions: http://www.surgery.org/consumers/plastic-surgery-news-briefs/study–wrinkles-hard-judge-emotions-1051247
+Make sure that your patients are conveying the right emotions: https://www.surgery.org/consumers/plastic-surgery-news-briefs/study–wrinkles-hard-judge-emotions-1051247

 Common issues